 Scorers are an integral part of the officiating crew because a competent scorer understands the rules of volleyball and knows how to record the facts of a match.
-The scorer also oversees the work of the assistant scorer, who is responsible for tracking the libero replacements.
+The scorer also oversees the work of the assistant scorer, who is responsible for tracking the libero replacements and recording challenges.

-For a more in-depth account of current scorer techniques and mechanics; including best practices, tips, and instructions for using the NCAA Women's Volleyball Scoresheet, please reference the 2016-2017 PAVO Women's Volleyball Officiating Manual for Referees, Line Judges, and Scorers.
-This women's volleyball officiating manual is new in 2016 and is a standard publication included in the annual mailing of the NCAA Welcome Packet for individuals registered as a current Standard Member (PAVO) and who have a current NCAA Registration.
+For a more in-depth account of current scorer techniques and mechanics; including best practices, tips, and instructions for using the NCAA Women's Volleyball Scoresheet, please reference the 2022-2023 PAVO Women's Volleyball Officiating Manual for Referees, Line Judges, and Scorers.
+The 2022-2023 PAVO Women’s Officiating Manual is now made available to all PAVO Standard and Associate members in electronic/downloadable format.
+Members can access it from the Rules and Tools tab on the PAVO website, after logging in.

-If you are not a current Standard Member of PAVO, you may purchase the 2016-2017 PAVO Women's Volleyball Officiating Manual for Referees, Line Judges, and Scorers from the PAVO E-Store.
+If you are not a current member of PAVO, you may purchase the 2022-2023 PAVO Women's Volleyball Officiating Manual for Referees, Line Judges, and Scorers from the PAVO E-Store.

 Essential Tools for Scorers